Garnbret Makes It a Double

 Janja Garnbret won her second gold medal of the week at the first Lead World Cup of the season in Innsbruck.
-Ai Mori would take second, while Jessica Pilz would win a bronze medal at her home World Cup.
+Ai Mori took second, while Jessica Pilz won the bronze medal at her home World Cup.

 The final route went up the steepest part of the Innsbruck wall.
 It is an intimidating sight at 15 metres tall and 10 metres overhanging.
 The route consisted of 4 distinct sections, starting on a series of red holds before traversing into the steepest part of the wall at hold 12 to new dual-texture ghost macros from 360, which we saw in the Boulder competitions earlier this year.
 Through the steepest part of the wall, the next section was on blue and yellow volumes and macros from hold 20 to 44.
 The final headwall section finished on purple holds and traversed right to hold 48 to enable athletes to clip the chains from the same position as the men.

-Ai Mori and Janja Garnbret would battle for the win.
-Janja came out first and made the most progress through the blue and yellow section, scoring 39+ and going up for a yellow crimp 81% up the route.
+Mori and Garnbret would battle for the win.
+Garnbret came out first and made the most progress through the blue and yellow section, scoring 39+ and going up for a yellow crimp 81% up the route.
 The performance was reminiscent of her Olympic lead performance, where she had to fight for every hold.
-Ai would only reach hold 33 and fall going to hold 34.
+Mori would only reach hold 33 and fall going to hold 34.

 Rank | Athlete | Country | Score |